-The secret to the best 2020 of your life lies on your table.
-If you are celebrating Chinese New Year this time around, make sure to eat well, and eat lucky, by taking from the traditions of the Chinese culture.
+The secret to the best year of your life lies on your table.
+If you are celebrating Lunar New Year this time around – commonly referred to as Chinese New Year in the West, Lunar New Year is actually celebrated across East Asia, where it is also known as the Spring Festival – make sure to eat well and eat lucky, by taking from the traditions of Chinese culture.
 Whether it's prosperity, wealth, good health, or harmony in your family, there is a type of food for every kind of good fortune.
+[This article was last updated on 13.01.23]

 1. Fish for prosperity

-The word for “surplus” is a homophone of “fish” in Mandarin, and any new New Year celebration meal will feature a whole fish in China.
+The word for 'surplus' is a homophone of 'fish' in Mandarin, and any new New Year celebration meal will feature a whole fish in China.
 In China, finishing the year with a surplus is a sign of a better year ahead.
-So, grab a whole fish and steam, boil, or braise it like they do - carp and catfish are popular choices for auspicious reasons.
+So, grab a whole fish and steam, boil, or braise it like they do – carp and catfish are popular choices for auspicious reasons.
+Find out how in the video recipe below:

 2. Dumplings for wealth

-Dumplings in Chinese culture represent wealth because they are shaped like old Chinese gold ingots.
-The word for dumpling, ‘jaozi’ also means the changing of the years, so make some dumplings on New Year’s Eve with the family, letting go of the past and welcoming more wealth in the new year.
+In Chinese culture, dumplings represent wealth because they are shaped like old Chinese gold ingots.
+The word for dumpling, jaozi, also means the changing of the years, so make some dumplings on New Year’s Eve with the family, letting go of the past and welcoming more wealth in the new year.

-Check out our guide on how to make dumplings in 7 recipes.
+Check out our guide on how to make dumplings in seven recipes or have a go at making delicious potstickers with Babish in the clip below:

 3. Spring rolls for wealth